-At first, I was having second thoughts whether I should keep the Ultrathin Touch Mouse due to its size.
-I have average sized hands but it still looked and felt a bit too small.
+At first, I was having second thoughts about whether I should keep the Ultrathin Touch Mouse due to its size.
+I have average-sized hands but it still looked and felt a bit too small.
 After using it for several weeks, I eventually got used to it and now feel comfortable using it for extended periods of time.

 It would’ve been nice if Logitech added a battery-saving feature that automatically detects if the device is idle and turns it OFF or puts it to sleep.
 That way, users won’t have to manually turn it OFF or worry about the battery draining if they walked away for a few minutes.